-These requirements are not intended to be all inclusive.
-As stated in Section 1.10 of Chapter 1 of this publication, technicians shall possess the knowledge, skills, and abilities necessary to conduct a complete and accurate inspection for all vehicles accepted for inspection.
-Each station must maintain access to current manufacturer requirements, manufacturer specifications, and manufacturer publications relative to the vehicles inspected by the station.

-- All heights are measured from a level road surface to the center of the light or reflector. - Any unlighted color is acceptable, provided it meets requirements when illuminated. - If further information is needed, the licensed station or technician shall refer to Title 49 C.F.R.
+- These requirements are not intended to be all inclusive.
+As stated in Chapter 1.10 of this manual, technicians shall possess the knowledge, skills, and abilities necessary to conduct a complete and accurate inspection for all vehicles accepted for inspection.
+Each station must maintain access to current manufacturer requirements, manufacturer specifications, and manufacturer publications relative to the vehicles inspected by the station. - All heights are measured from a level road surface to the center of the light or reflector. - Any unlighted color is acceptable, provided it meets requirements when illuminated. - If further information is needed, the licensed station or technician shall refer to the Code of Federal Regulations (C.F.R.), specifically Title 49 C.F.R.
 571.108 Standard 108; Lamps, reflective devices, and associated equipment.